Table of Contents

 The viewport is the portion of the website that the user is currently viewing.

 Quicklink detects all the links the viewport of browser and injects those links with prefetch API to the

 <head>.
 When the browser detects a new URL in prefetch, it will download those URLs and save it in the cache.

 Here is a short video on Quicklink prefetching:

 Instaling Quicklink in WordPress is pretty easy.
 Download and install Quicklink for WordPress plugin and you’re good to go.
 No configurations are needed!

 QuickLinks vs Instant.page

 An average mouse hovers to click time would be more than 300ms.
 Most of the pages (without edge caching) will take more than 400ms to load from the server including network latency.
-So it isn’t the efficient method
+So it isn’t an efficient method.

 Quicklink, on the other hand, loads all the links in the ‘viewport’ and continuously monitor viewport changes.
-The result is even before user hover a link, it will be cached
+The result is even before the user hovers a link, it will be cached.

 Also found that Instant.page may cause multiple requests to the same URL: